Acsts/DeepChef_App/README.md

 ## About the app

 Deep chef is an online app that helps you find the recipe you need.
 Take a picture of you fruits and vegetables, the app will recognize it and suggest different recipes.

+**Try the app here!👉 https://deepchef-app.herokuapp.com/**

 ## Objective
 We used different tools to create the systems interacting with each other in this app: